 The park is not well maintained, but seeing the two rivers converge makes a visit worth it.
 As you drive through Cairo, stop at the Custom House Museum to get some insight into why this area was so important.

-Your next stop will be in Thebes.
+Your next stop on your Mississippi River road trip will be in Thebes.
 The southern third of Illinois is known as Little Egypt and, like Cairo, this town was named for its Egyptian counterpart.